 This initiative is one step in DOT’s plan to improve motorcoach safety.
 Several state roundtables and the 2011 National Motorcoach Safety Summit will engage the broader community in helping to make our highways safer.
 The National Summit’s mission is to:

-The law firm of Scott C. Gottlieb, Injury Law Attorney in Binghamton encourages and supports all NHTSA initiatives to increase safety through adding seatbelts to these vehicles.
+Scott C. Gottlieb, Injury Law Attorney, in Binghamton encourages and supports all NHTSA initiatives to increase safety through adding seatbelts to these vehicles.
 Passengers of New York motorcoaches should be aware of the dangers of ejection during roll-over crashes in these buses.